How to Contact Your Representative About Public School Funding

 Follow up in writing

 RepReach generates a personalized written message based on your position.
-Written follow-ups on education funding reinforce your call and create a record.

 What to Say